 Picture from The Blonde Abroad

 The Blonde Abroad is run by Kiersten, a Californian who left her job in corporate finance to travel the world.
-Her blog features more than 20 articles about Iceland, as well as a fun video of her winter trip in Iceland.
+Her blog features plenty of content about Iceland, as well as fun videos of her time in Iceland.

 The Blonde Abroad is, in her own words, "one of the leading resources for travellers around the world.
 I focus on photography, curated destination guides, hotel reviews, packing guides, and travel tips for solo and female travellers, based on my own travels and experiences in over 58 countries around the globe!"